Yogesh-10/ultimate-developer-resource/javascript/js-deep-dive.md

-## 2. How JS is executed & Call Stack
+## 2. HOW JS IS EXECUTED AND CALL STACK

 - **Memory creation phase :** The place where all the variables and functions are stored as (key: value) pairs.
 For variable(s), key is the variable name itself and value is undefined (even if the variable is initialized).
 And, for function(s), key is the function name and value is body of the code.
 Memory component is also known as ***`variable environment*.`**